GibzB/CloudChallenge/README.md

 - Scaled the container to multiple replicas
 - Modified the website
 - Rolled out a new version with zero downtime

+## Create and Test a Document AI Processor
+The Document AI API is a document understanding solution that takes unstructured data, such as documents and emails, and makes the data easier to understand, analyze, and consume.
+With the general form processor used in this lab, you can extract key/value pairs from a simple document.

+#### Lessons learnt
+- Created and tested Document AI processor using the Cloud Console.
+- Tested Document AI processors using the command line.
+- Tested Document AI synchronous API calls using Python.